Internal function to conduct k-fold cross-validation for glmreg, produces a plot,

 a fitted glmreg object for the full data.

-matrix of log-likelihood values with row values for lambda
+matrix of log-likelihood values with row values for lambda and column values for kth cross-validation

 The mean cross-validated log-likelihood values - a vector of length

-estimate of standard error of cv
+estimate of standard error of cv.

 an optional vector of values between 1 and nfold